yunojuno/django-impersonate/README.rst

        'PAGINATE_COUNT': 10,
    }

-Here are the options available…
+Here are the options available...

 ::